dr-leo/pandaSDMX/doc/usage.rst

 >>> data_response = ecb.data(resource_id = 'EXR', key={'CURRENCY': ['USD', 'JPY']}, params = {'startPeriod': '2016'})

 However, we want to demonstrate how structure-specific data sets are requested.
-To this end, we instantiate a Request object configured to make requests for structure-specific data, and we provided the dsd directly.
+To this end, we instantiate a one-off Request object configured to make requests for efficient structure-specific data, and we pass it the DSD obtained in the previous section.
-Otherwise the DSD would be downloaded automatically behind the scenes:
+Without passing the DSD, it would be downloaded automatically right after the data set:

 .. ipython:: python

     data_response = Request('ecb_s').data(resource_id = 'EXR',
     key={'CURRENCY': ['USD', 'JPY']},
-    params = {'startPeriod': '2016'}, dsd=dsd)
+    params = {'startPeriod': '2017'}, dsd=dsd)
     data = data_response.data
     type(data)

-Data sets
+Anatomy of data sets
 :::::::::::::::::::::

-This section explains the key elements and structure of datasets.
+This section explains the key elements and structure of a data set.
 You can skip it on first read when you just want to be able to download data and export it to pandas.
 More advanced operations, e.g., exporting only a subset of series to pandas, requires some understanding of the anatomy of a dataset including observations and attributes.

-As we saw in the previous section, the datastructure definition (DSD) is crucial to understanding the data structure, the meaning of dimension and attribute values, and to select series of interest from the entire dataset by specifying a valid key.
+As we saw in the previous section, the datastructure definition (DSD) is crucial to understanding the data structure, the meaning of dimension and attribute values, and to select series of interest from the entire data set by specifying a valid key.

 The :class:`pandasdmx.model.DataSet` class has the following features: